Pioneer Agro Extracts Limited

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.

-(ii) in the case of the Statement of Profit and Loss, of the loss for the year ended on that date; and
+(ii) in the case of the Statement of Profit and Loss, of the profit for the year ended on that date; and

 (iii) In the case of the Cash Flow Statement, of the cash flows for the year ended on that date.